generiekzaakafhandelcomponent/Basisprocessen/CONTRIBUTING.md

 - Follow the instructions as listed [here](https://docs.valtimo.nl/valtimo-implementation/process-blueprints#how-to-import-a-process-blueprint) when adding a new process blueprint.

+### Adding a new process blueprint

+For general guidelines on how to add process blueprints, please see [this page](https://docs.valtimo.nl/valtimo-implementation/process-blueprints#creating-process-blueprints-for-gzac).

 ### Improving the documentation

 If you want to contribute to the documentation please see [this repository](https://github.com/valtimo-platform/valtimo-documentation).